chenle02/Graduate_Student_Seminar_2025-09-04/README.md

   - Windows: Install FFmpeg and add it to PATH.
 - LaTeX (optional, for TeX text in scenes): TeX Live or MiKTeX.

-## Common Commands
+## How To View

-- Serve slides: `uv run -s serve` then open `http://localhost:8000/index.html`.
+- Quick open: Open `index.html` directly in a browser (some media may not autoplay).
-- Render LIS animation (after scene is added): `uv run -s render_lis`.
+- Local server (recommended): `python3 -m http.server 8000` and visit `http://localhost:8000/index.html`.
-- Manual serve alternative: `uv run python -m http.server 8000`.
+- With uv: `uv run python -m http.server 8000`.

 ## Notes